LacledesLAN/gamesvr-jk2outcast/readme.md

 * This docker image uses the [JK2MV](https://github.com/mvdevs/jk2mv) community-made patch to improve, secure, and modernize the game server.
 * This server requires the addition of content files `assets0.pk3`, `assets1.pk3`, `assets2.pk3`, `assets5.pk3` from the retail version of the game to work.

-> All example commands and the VSCode tasks assume there's a `./base/` directory on the docker host that contains the required asset files.
+> All example commands assume there's a `~/jk2-assets/` directory containing the pk3 files.
+The VSCode tasks assume the files are held in `./base`.

 ## Linux